jackiewong99/image-gallery/README.md

 ## 🎯 Objective

-Use CSS Flexbox to create a simple image gallery, and learn how the flex container (parent) and flex items (children) work.
+Use CSS Flexbox to create a simple responsive image gallery, and learn how the flex container (parent) and flex items (children) work.

 ## ✋ Hold on...

 Before starting this project, you should have an intermediate understanding of:

 - HTML elements (divs, paragraphs, images, attributes, anchor tags, etc.)
-- CSS (Flexbox, element selectors, border, margin, padding, etc.)
+- CSS (Flexbox, element selectors, border, margin, padding, pseudo-classes, etc.)

 ## ⚒️ Let's Build